 According to NAPEO, the National Association of Professional Employer Organizations, co-employment is an arrangement between a professional employer organization (PEO) and a client that is governed by a contract that delineates the responsibilities of the two parties.
 Typically, the PEO handles wages, payroll, reporting, and similar duties.

 It's not Joint Employment

-Co-employment is not a joint employer relationship.
+Co-employment with a PEO is not a joint employer relationship.
 In joint employment, a company has direct and immediate control over another company's workers.
 Both companies control the work and working conditions of the employees, making them joint employers under the law.

 It's not Employee Leasing

 One of the biggest misconceptions is that co-employment is the same as employee leasing.
 In reality, they are quite different from each other.
 With employee leasing, the staffing agency hires, assigns, and fires employees.
 Assignments also tend to have set dates.